zeromq/czmq/README.md

     CZMQ_EXPORT void
         zconfig_set_name (zconfig_t *self, const char *name);

     //  Set new value for config item.
 The new value may be a string, a printf
     //  format, or NULL.
 Note that if string may possibly contain '%', or if it
     //  comes from an insecure source, you must use '%s' as the format, followed
     //  by the string.
     CZMQ_EXPORT void
-        zconfig_set_value (zconfig_t *self, const char *format, ...);
+        zconfig_set_value (zconfig_t *self, const char *format, ...)
+CHECK_PRINTF (2);

     //  Find our first child, if any
     CZMQ_EXPORT zconfig_t *
         zconfig_child (zconfig_t *self);